-Significantly more secondary aged children found information from school lessons about puberty useful (70%) than information about menstruation (52%) or Female Genital Mutilation (FGM) (23%) useful.

-The proportion of secondary aged children that found information from school lessons about menstruation useful was significantly larger than the proportion that found information about FGM useful.

-A significantly larger proportion of females than males found information from school lessons about menstruation and FGM useful.

-The proportion of children that found information from school lessons about menstruation and FGM useful was significantly larger in the 14-15 year age group than the 12-13 year age group.
+% of secondary aged children who found Significantly more secondary aged children found information from school lessons about puberty useful information from school lessons about (70%) than information about menstruation (52%) or puberty, menstruation and female genital Female Genital Mutilation (FGM) (23%) useful. mutilation useful The proportion of secondary aged children that found -information from school lessons about menstruation Female Genital Mutilation wseful was significantly larger than the proportion that found information about FGM useful.
+22.6 ⊢ (sometimes called 'cutting') A significantly larger proportion of females than males found information from school lessons about Menstruation (girls getting their menstruation and FGM useful.
+51.6 periods) The proportion of children that found information from school lessons about menstruation and FGM useful was significantly larger in the 14-15 year age group than the 12-13 year age group.
+Puberty (changes to your body 70.3 as you get older)

+Note: Only Secondary aged children were asked to respond to this question